-First, the set of nodes in a cycle is named a Strongly Connected Component (SCC) in graph theory. eDSM distinguishes them using the Tarjan algorithm [29], which has a linear complexity.
+First, the set of nodes in a cycle is named a strongly connected component (SCC) in graph theory. eDSM distinguishes them using the Tarjan algorithm [29], which has a linear complexity.

 Then, we use color in DSM cells to identify cycles.
 A pale blue square surrounds the area in the matrix representing the SCC (visible in Figure 4).
-Each pale blue cell means that the packages are involved in a SCC even if there is no dependency between these exact two packages.
+Each pale blue cell means that the packages are involved in an SCC even if there is no dependency between these exact two packages.
 This area is a visual indication of the number of packages in the cycle.
 We use a dashed box in Figure 3 to represent it.

-Finally, on top of this square, a dependency (i.e., a non-empty cell) involved in a Strongly Connected Component has a red/pink or yellow color (Figure 3).
+Finally, on top of this square, a dependency (i.e., a nonempty cell) involved in an SCC has a red/pink or yellow color (Figure 3).

 A red/pink cell means that the two concerned packages refer each other and thus create a direct cycle.
 In a direct cycle, the two red/pink cells are symmetric against the diagonal.
-We differentiate red and pink cells as follows: we indicate some place where it seems easier to start addressing the cycles (red cells).
+We differentiate red and pink cells as follows: we indicate some places where it seems easier to start addressing the cycles (red cells).
 We define a special rule to highlight cells of primary focus when resolving direct cycles.
 The intuition is that it will be easier to fix a cycle by focusing on the side with fewer dependencies.
-A cell with much fewer dependencies is displayed with a bright red color whereas its symmetric cell is displayed with a light red/pink color (Figure 3).
-To differentiate red and pink cells, we compute the dependency weight and we use a ratio of 1 to 3 to highlight a lighter dependency with red cell.
+A cell with much fewer dependencies is displayed with a bright red color, whereas its symmetric cell is displayed with a light red/pink color (Figure 3).
+To differentiate red and pink cells, we compute the dependency weight, and we use a ratio of 1-3 to highlight a lighter dependency with red cell.
 This rule is only applied to direct cycles, as it is easier to compare two packages side by side than an arbitrary number of packages involved in an indirect cycle.

-A yellow cell means that the dependencies from one package to the other participate in a SCC: It represents the fact that the dependency takes place in an indirect cycle.
+A yellow cell means that the dependencies from one package to the other participate in an SCC: it represents the fact that the dependency takes place in an indirect cycle.

-Finally, rows and columns with white or grey colors indicate packages not involved in any cycle.
-A white cell means that there is no dependency and that the two packages are not involved in a SCC.
-A grey cell means that there is a dependency but no cycle.
-The diagonal of the matrix, where a package may reference itself, is colored in grey to highlight the symmetry axis.
+Finally, rows and columns with white or gray colors indicate packages not involved in any cycle.
+A white cell means that there is no dependency and that the two packages are not involved in an SCC.
+A gray cell means that there is a dependency but no cycle.
+The diagonal of the matrix, where a package may reference itself, is colored in gray to highlight the symmetry axis.

 A real example is presented in Figure 4.
 The Moose software analysis platform is composed of 78 packages.
-The figure shows that the system contains 8 SCCs of different size (8 multicolored square all along the diagonal of the matrix).
+The figure shows that the system contains eight SCCs of different size (eight multicolored squares all along the diagonal of the matrix).